-Aware that sustainability risk management is necessary in order to ensure the Group’s resilience in the medium-long term, the company is urged to pay greater attention to the environmental, social and governance risks to which the Group is subject.
-This is why the Group chose to orient its sustainability strategy to 2033 through the definition of the Sustainability Plan, anticipating the evolution of future scenarios and the impacts of major social, environmental and economic trends.
+The awareness of the importance of managing sustainability risks to ensure the group’s resilience in the medium-long run has led the company to pay greater attention to the environmental, social, and governance (ESG) risks to which the group is subject.
+Based on this, the group has chosen to orient its sustainability strategy to 2033 through the definition of the Sustainability Plan, anticipating the evolution of future scenarios and the impacts of contemporary social, environmental and economic trends.

 An integrated work